Alternate Names: TiO2

 Although titanium is the strongest white pigment known for many uses, in ceramics the whiteness (and opacity) it imparts to glazes is due to its tendency to crystallize during cooling.
 While titanium dioxide is used in glazes as an opacifier, it is not as effective and easy-to-use as tin oxide or zircon.
-It can be used as an additive to enliven (variegate, crystallize) the color and texture of glazes (rutile works in a similar manner).
+It can be used as an additive to enliven (variegate, crystallize) the color and texture of glazes by introducing crystallization.
+Rutile works in a similar manner, typically both become saturated in the melt beyond about 5-6%, producing a dry and unstable glaze surface.
 In moderate amounts it encourages strong melts, durable surfaces and rich visual textures.

 Titanium is available both as raw and surface treated products.
 Non-pigmentary grades flow more freely in the dry state.
 Self opacified enamels are made by adding titanium during smelting to super saturation.
 Upon firing the enamel, the titanium crystallizes or precipitates to produce the opacity.
 Titania is also used in dry process enameling on cast iron appliances for its effect on acid resistance, color and texture.
 In glass, non-pigmentary titanium dioxide increases refractive index, intensifies color.